saifaustcse/SDLC-Methodologies/README.md

 **Use cases for the V-shaped model:**

-- This model is used only when the requirements are very well known, clear and fixed
+- Same as the Waterfall model — requirements are well known, clear, fixed and precisely documented
-- There are no ambiguous or undefined requirements
-- The requirements are precisely documented
-- The technology stack is predefined which makes it not dynamic
-- The project is small or mid-sized
-- For the projects where an accurate product testing is required
+- For projects where accurate product testing is required

 **Pros:**